MegaMark16/django-puzzle-captcha/README.rst

 The captcha is unique in that it is an image split up into different pieces like a puzzle, and it uses javascript to allow the user to drag and drop the pieces of the puzzle to put them in the correct order.

-Using this field has two parts.
+Using this field has three parts.

+1. Add "puzzle_captcha" to your installed apps and run the "syncdb" management command to setup the required database tables.

-The first step is to load in images to be used as puzzles.
+2. Load in images to be used as puzzles.
 This can be done either through the admin interface or through the built in load_images management command:

 ::

     python manage.py load_images <path_to_folder_containing_images>

-The second step is to add a PuzzleCaptchaField to your form, like so:
+3. Add a PuzzleCaptchaField to your form, like so:

 ::